 Are F-stop and Aperture the Same Thing?

 F-stop stands for the aperture.
-You may hear it mentioned as F-stop or aperture, but don’t worry, it’s the same thing.
 The aperture is the function and the f-stop number is the actual command to control the aperture size in the camera.
-This is how you tell the camera to widen the opening or make it smaller.

-The F-stop is technically the setting that measures the amount of light that is let into your lens opening through a hole.
+This is technically the setting that measures the amount of light that is let into your lens opening through a hole.
 The larger the hole, the more light that gets in, while a smaller hole lets less light in.
 This is set by the f-stop number on your camera whose range is determined by the lens that you are using.
-Different lenses allow different f-stop numbers.
-The higher the f-stop number, the smaller the hole, the smaller the f-stop number the bigger the hole.
-This may be confusing to some at first, as we are most familiar with having larger numbers signify larger values.
-In this case, it is the opposite.
+Different lenses allow different numbers.
+The higher the number, the smaller the hole, the smaller the number the bigger the hole.

-This hole that we talk about is actually a set of blades that move together to create the opening that lets the light inside.
-You can actually see these blades if you look into your lens with a good light.
-Together they form a near perfect circle and open up or shut down according to the f-stop that you choose.
+This hole is actually a set of blades that move together to create the opening that lets the light inside.
+They form a near perfect circle and open up or shut down according to what you choose.

 There is nothing wrong with using the automatic mode on your camera, but learning how the ISO, shutter speed and f-stop work in conjunction with each other will make you more aware of how your camera functions and give you access to all its capabilities.